huangfeiyu/eldoc-mouse/README.md

 ## Requirements

     Emacs 30.1 or higher
-    eldoc-box version 2.1.1 or higher
+    posframe version 1.4.0 or higher
     eglot version 1.8 or higher

 ## License